-"Feel scared when going outside in the dark because of people who speak very angrily to me (Asylum seeker)"85
+"Feel scared when going outside in the dark because of people who speak very angrily to me".
+90

 There are a number of complex issues for asylum seekers and refugees due to the significant difficulties they may have faced in their life.
 Issues identified include: